kerojosh96/Josh-s-Data-Structures-Hand-Book/Graph.md

 # Use Cases

 Graphs can be used in many applications like networking, mapping out roads, and finding short paths.
+Because of the complexity of setting up a graph, a simple basic low data project won’t want to use one.

 # Example